Ten Unique Types of Friendships: How Many are in Your Life Right Now?

 1. The lifelong friendship.

-The lifelong friend stays the course.
-You’re both committed, have a natural rapport, and have a deeply shared history.
-Your willingness to stay together and make an effort places this friendship in the soulmate category.
+A lifelong friend is a rare gift.
+To have this, you’re both committed, have a natural rapport, and have a deeply shared history—your willingness to stay together and make an effort places this friendship in the soulmate category.

-Lisa Firestone, Ph.D., writes about the building blocks that long-term friendships require.
+Lisa Firestone, Ph.D., writes about the building blocks that sustain long-term friendships.
 Some include honesty, a willingness and ability to work through challenging times, and the mindfulness to continually show up for your friend with a heart full of gratitude for having her in your life.

 This friendship calls us forth.
 Life is full of twists and turns, and not all friendships stay on the rails if neglected.
 There will inevitably be occasional misunderstandings, but these friends willingly roll up their sleeves and get to work.
 Firestone says, “Being able to offer and receive feedback from someone you trust is a gift that we can easily overlook.”